Pressure-Induced Unconventional Superconducting Phase in the Topological Insulator Bi2Se3

-Fig.~\ref{RT} presents a summary of the longitudinal $(\rho_{xx})$ resistivities as a function of both temperature and magnetic field measured at pressures above 13 GPa.
+Figure.~\ref{RT} presents a summary of the longitudinal $(\rho_{xx})$ resistivities as a function of both temperature $T$ and magnetic field $H$ measured at pressures above 13 GPa.
 (Resistivity data measured at lower pressures is presented elsewhere \cite{Hamlin11110098}.)
-As shown previously, the evolution of both the temperature dependence and absolute values of $\rho_{xx}$ indicates a metallization of the material with increasing applied pressure, in particular above 8~GPa where $\rho_{xx}(300$~K) drops abruptly by an order of magnitude \cite{Hamlin11110098}.
-Just above this pressure, traces of superconductivity appear in the form of partial resistive transitions onsetting below 300~mK at 11.9~GPa (not shown) and gradually growing with increasing pressure.
-Interestingly, the value of carrier density where superconductivity first appears ($\sim$10$^{20}$ cm$^{-3}$) is close to the carrier concentration where superconductivity is seen in \CuBiSe which may indicate that increased carrier concentrations are necessary for superconductivity in \BiSe \cite{Kriener127004}.
-As shown in Fig.~\ref{RT}a), a full resistive transition appears at 13.6 GPa with midpoint transition $T_c = 0.5$~K that gradually increases with increasing pressures up to $\sim$30 GPa.
-Likewise, as presented in Fig.~\ref{RT}b), the upper critical field \Hc also grows with pressure, with a magnetic field dependence very similar in form to the temperature dependence presented in Fig.~\ref{RT}a).
-Also, similar to the pressure evolution of \Tc, \Hc increases monotonically up to 30~GPa, above which both quantities abruptly stop growing and \Tc remains strikingly constant at 7~K up to 50.1~GPa.
+As shown previously, electrical transport measurements indicate a metallization of \BiSe{} beginning above 8 GPa as revealed by the following: a tenfold decrease in the value of $\rho$(300 K), a change in the temperature dependence of $\rho(T)$ from semiconducting to metallic conduction, the loss of curvature and development of a linear Hall resistivity $\rho_H(H)$, and the appearance of magnetoresistance that varies with $H^2$ \cite{Hamlin11110098}.
+Just above this pressure, traces of superconductivity appear in the form of partial resistive transitions, onsetting below 300~mK at 11.9~GPa (not shown) and gradually growing with increasing pressure.
+Interestingly, the value of carrier density where superconductivity first appears ($\sim$10$^{20}$ cm$^{-3}$) is close to the carrier concentration where superconductivity is seen in \CuBiSe which may indicate that increased carrier concentrations are necessary for superconductivity in \BiSe{} \cite{Kriener127004}.
+As shown in Fig.~\ref{RT}(a), a nearly complete resistive transition appears at 13.6 GPa with midpoint transition $T_c = 0.5$~K that gradually increases with increasing pressures up to $\sim$30 GPa.
+Likewise, as presented in Fig.~\ref{RT}(b), the upper critical field \Hc (defined as the midpoint of the resistive transition in field) also grows with pressure, with a magnetic field dependence very similar in form to the temperature dependence presented in Fig.~\ref{RT}(a), which does not rule out filamentary superconductivity \cite{SOM} but does suggest bulk phase transitions.
+Also, similar to the pressure evolution of \Tc, \Hc increases monotonically up to 30~GPa, above which both quantities abruptly stop growing and \Tc{} remains strikingly constant at 7~K up to 50.1~GPa.